 - Improving plumbing or electrical systems to accommodate medical equipment

 Anyone who has ever slipped in the tub or shower and caught themselves “just in time” knows how easy it is to fall on wet, slippery surfaces.
 If you’re twenty and fall, you may have a bruise or a limp for a few days.
 If you’re 75 and fall, you may be calling a rehab center “home” for the next month – if you’re lucky.

 - Make sure all bathroom rugs have a non-slip backing and consider installing waterproof, anti-slip tape on tile floors.

 - Shower chairs and walk-in tubs can help prevent falls that happen during bathing.
 Learn how to choose the best shower chair or best walk-in tub for your needs.

 - Raised toilet seats provide extra stability and make it easier for people with mobility problems to use the toilet.

 - If a fall or other emergency does occur, a help button or medical alert button can help you call for help quickly.
-Some medical alert buttons with fall detection will alert operators even if you can’t.
+Some medical alert buttons with automatic fall detection will alert operators even if you can’t.

 GetSafe medical alert systems provide peace of mind and ease of movement – without the need to wear a button/necklace.
 Our voice-enabled systems blend in with home decor and can be placed near stairs, in bedrooms, kitchens, and any area that represents an increased risk of falling.